Sweet and Spicy Pickled Red Onions

 Instructions

-• Begin by slicing the onions very thin.
-If you have a mandolin, this is the perfect use for it.
-Add the sliced onions to a medium bowl.
+• Add the sliced onions to a medium bowl.
 Pour enough boiling water over onions so that they are covered.
 Drain after 45 seconds.
 Stuff the onions to glass jars or a food safe glass container with lid.

 • Toast cinnamon, cloves, and peppercorns (and any additional spices you desire) until fragrant in a small saucepan over medium heat, 3 to 5 minutes.
 Watch carefully and move the spices around in the pan, as the high heat will scorch them.
-Off the heat.
-Whisk in the vinegar, lime juice, 3 tablespoons of the sugar, and salt.
-NOTE: Use 1 cinnamon stick per jar. ie: If using 1 large onion divided between 2 jars, you will use 2 cinnamon sticks.
+Remove from the heat.

-• Bring to a simmer and cook until the sugar and salt have dissolved, about 1 to 2 minutes.
+• Whisk in the vinegar, lime juice, 3 tablespoons of sugar, and salt, then add 1 cinnamon stick.
+(If you're making two or more jars, use one stick per jar.)
+Bring to a simmer and cook until the sugar and salt have dissolved, about 1 to 2 minutes.
 Taste for sweetness then add more sugar as needed.
 I used 5 tablespoons in my batch.

-• Remove the cinnamon stick(s).
-Using the handle of a spoon, poke a hole amidst the onions to be able to insert the cinnamon stick down into.
-Pour brine and spice mixture over the onions.
+• Pour brine and spice mixture over the onions.
 Fill to the top of the jar(s).
 Tap to loosen any air bubbles trapped in the onions.
 Allow to stand at room temperature on a kitchen towel until cooled, about 25 to 35 minutes.
-Place lid on jar and refrigerate for at least 1 hour and up to 3 weeks.

 Notes